|

 almost all circular wick, center draft lamps,

-including B&H, Rayo, Rayo Jr., P&A, Royal, Juno, Manhattan Student Lamp,
+including B&H, Rayo, Rayo Jr., P&A, Royal, Juno, all Miller's, Manhattan Student Lamp,

 etc. See wick photo at the bottom of